Fsmash/demo/README.md

     After you run "npm run test" as long as you have it running any changes you make to the code should update in the browser.
 Ctrl-c to kill vite.

+Q: Where is the Javascript code being included in the html?
+See anything special?

 Q: What is the difference between "primitive" types and **objects** in Javascript?

 Q: So I said "const" means that a variable reference is "immutable".
 But what about data?
-Can we make it to where "data" referred by a variable can't change?
+Can we make it to where "data" referred to by a variable can't change?
 Like if we want something to always be 5.
 (Hint ties into above question and is a bit of a trick question)

 Q: So if we can have "const" data how do have data in an object "const"?